Man shot dead after London stabbings wore hoax device

 Police officers at the scene after a man was shot and killed by armed police in London.
 Photograph: Hollie Adams/Getty Images

-Police shot a man dead on a busy south London street on Sunday after three people were injured, one critically, in a stabbing attack that police said was terrorism-related.
+Police shot dead a man who stabbed two people on a busy street in south London on Sunday in what officials described as a terrorist incident believed to be related to Islamist militancy.

-In a statement on Sunday evening, Metropolitan Police Deputy Assistant Commissioner Lucy D’Orsi said: “At approximately 2pm on Sunday, February 2nd, two people were stabbed in Streatham High Road, Lambeth.”

-She said a third person also received minor injuries “believed to have been caused by glass following the discharge of the police firearm” in the residential district south of the river Thames.
+Police said in a statement that a hoax device was found strapped to the body of the man killed by armed officers in Streatham, a residential district south of the river Thames.

+One man was being treated for life-threatening injuries after being stabbed, a woman suffered less serious wounds and another woman was hurt by glass after an officer fired his weapon, the statement from London’s Metropolitan Police said.

+Some witnesses said the man had been armed with a machete and one said he was wearing silver canisters on his chest.

 #INCIDENT A man has been shot by armed officers in #Streatham.
 At this stage it is believed a number of people have been stabbed.
 The circumstances are being assessed; the incident has been declared as terrorist-related.
 Please follow @metpoliceuk for updates— Metropolitan Police (@metpoliceuk) February 2, 2020